mmb/meme_captain_web/doc/api/create_meme_image.md

 `Location` header will contain the URL of the image.
 Under normal circumstances creation of the image should only take a few seconds.

+### Polling Responses

+* 200 - The image is still being processed.
+Keep polling.
+* 303 - The image is finished.
+Its URL is in the `Location` header.

 ## Error Responses

 If the src_image_id in the initial POST request references a source image